srdjan/trinkets/docs/USER_GUIDE.md

 # Trinkets — User Guide (App Embedder)

-This guide walks you through embedding the library, choosing a store, using caching, exposing a read-only HTTP, enabling strict validation, and viewing blocked reasons.
+This guide targets Deno v2.5.6+ and walks you through embedding the library, choosing a store, using caching, exposing a read-only HTTP surface, enabling strict validation, and viewing blocked reasons.

 ## 1. Stores